Diceycle/C-Hero-Calc/README.md

 ### Potential Errors:
 **bad_alloc**: You get this error when the program tries to use more RAM than your computer has available.
 There is no fix available for this currently, but I work hard to try and reduce the general RAM usage.
-Eventually I will release a low-RAM version that should remove most of these problems.

-**The programm outputs: "ERRORERRORERROR"**: If this happens you should leave a comment in the forums because this is not normal behaviour.
+**The programm outputs: "FATAL ERROR"**: If this happens you should leave a comment in the forums because this is not normal behaviour.